 Automotive industry historically has been one of the major pioneers in business processes automation.
 Today industrial robots are responsible for a large chunk of work in automotive manufacturing, like burning welds, assembling and painting cars, and much more.

 Another industry that is very big on automation is consumer electronics.
 Lately electronics manufacturers have been rushing to implement the most efficient automation solutions to get ahead of the competition, which is fierce in this market.
 For example, Beyerdynamic, a German audio equipment manufacturer, reported they were able to increase their factory productivity by 50% in 4 years thanks to business processes automation and robotics implementation.

 Food services are getting automated at an increasing rate, especially in the last several months after the COVID-19 epidemic has started.
-Restaurants are starting to integrate robot in their processes to increase efficiency and lower the chances of bacteria getting on food in the kitchen.
+Restaurants are starting to integrate robots in their processes to increase efficiency and lower the chances of bacteria getting on food in the kitchen and by reducing the risk of exposure to their employees.
 Restaurant chains are the most active in this field as automation allows them to standardise their offers throughout all the locations of presence.

 What are the top business processes for automation?